We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 In some cases, ESRD isn’t preventable.
-However, you should keep your blood glucose levels and your blood pressure under control.
+However, you should control your blood glucose levels and your blood pressure.
 You should always call a doctor if you have any ESRD symptoms.
 Early detection and treatment can delay or prevent the disease from progressing.